Source#

 child_source – a second

-should “poll”
+Sourcethatsourceshould “poll”

-- add_poll(fd: PollFD) None #
+- add_poll(fd: PollFD) None#

 Adds a file descriptor to the set of file descriptors polled for this source.
 This is usually combined with

-if events need to be processed.This API is only intended to be used by implementations of
+newto add an event source.
+The event source’s check function will typically test thereventsfield in thePollFDstruct and returnTrueif events need to be processed.This API is only intended to be used by implementations of

-that you did not create.Using this API forces the linear scanning of event sources on each main loop iteration.
+Source.
+Do not call this API on aSourcethat you did not create.Using this API forces the linear scanning of event sources on each main loop iteration.
 Newly-written event sources should try to use

-instead of this API.- Parameters:
+g_source_add_unix_fdinstead of this API.- Parameters:

 fd – a

-structure holding information about a file descriptor to watch.
+PollFDstructure holding information about a file descriptor to watch.

-- add_unix_fd(fd: int, events: IOCondition) Any #
+- add_unix_fd(fd: int, events: IOCondition) Any#

 Monitors

-.The tag returned by this function can be used to remove or modify the monitoring of the fd using
+fdfor the IO events inevents.The tag returned by this function can be used to remove or modify the monitoring of the fd using

-.It is not necessary to remove the fd before destroying the source; it will be cleaned up automatically.
+remove_unix_fdormodify_unix_fd.It is not necessary to remove the fd before destroying the source; it will be cleaned up automatically.

 This API is only intended to be used by implementations of

-that you did not create.As the name suggests, this function is not available on Windows.
+Source.
+Do not call this API on aSourcethat you did not create.As the name suggests, this function is not available on Windows.

 Added in version 2.36.